-Walking into the newly launched Tech Hub on the BCIT Downtown Campus is a bit like walking into the offices of a high-tech Vancouver start-up – and that’s exactly the point.
+Walking into the newly launched TEC (Technology Education and Collaboration) Hub in the BCIT Downtown Campus is a bit like walking into the offices of a high-tech Vancouver start-up – and that’s exactly the point.

 The traditional classroom model has been replaced by collaborative working spaces, break-out rooms, modular furniture, moveable walls, and flexible working areas.

 Over 150 BCIT staff, faculty, students, and industry partners gathered together on Wednesday night to celebrate the launch of this high-tech space and toast to the prospect of even more skilled talent headed into this booming industry.

 The TEC Hub serves as the full-time home of the Computer Information Technology program, but will soon see an influx of even more student and industry collaborations.

 The next phase of the space will add 150 computing student seats and will serve as a ‘Tech Collider’ that will integrate student learning with on-site industry projects, applied research, and entrepreneurship.

 President Kathy Kinloch encouraged current (and prospective!) industry partners to join us as we imagine this next phase and help us inform our plans for the future of IT learning in BC.